Dheerajd07/Dheerajd07/README.md

-- 👋 Hi, I’m @Dheerajd07
+- 👋 Hi, I’m Dheeraj Verma
-- 👀 I’m interested in finding critical solutions on the modern problems using my developmnet skills.
+- 👀 I’m interested in finding critical solutions on the modern problems.
-- 🌱 I’m currently learning Python.
+- 🌱 A tech savvy loves to explore the universe of codes
 - 💞️ I’m looking to collaborate on Artificial Intelligence and Machine Learning.
 - 📫 How to reach me: Simply use my git hub user name @dheerajd07